Health and Travel Alerts Learn More Left arrow

 Cenote Dos Ojos, two gleaming interconnecting cenotes (a large sinkhole formed in limestone rocks), is an excellent spot to try cave snorkeling in Mexico, with visibility reaching an astonishing 330 feet.

 Dos Ojos—which translates as “two eyes”, named because of the appearance of the cenotes from above ground—features aquamarine freshwater and dramatic stalactites and stalagmites.
+It’s one of the best cenotes in the Riviera Maya.

 View of Cenote Dos Ojos, near Cozumel